invatechs/adams/README.md

 # Adams
 ADAMS stands for "Automated Deploy and Monitoring System".
-It uses GitHub and BitBucket webhooks to start the process of downloading repository's archive, unarchiving, deploying the project with `npm install`, `npm test` (if defined), `npm stop` (if `npm test` successfully passed or wasn't defined) and `npm start`.
+It uses GitHub and BitBucket webHooks to start the process of downloading repository's archive, unarchiving, deploying the project with `npm install`, `npm test` (if defined), `npm stop` (if `npm test` successfully passed or wasn't defined) and `npm start`.
 You can deploy the project with your own `.sh` script easily setting